vatpac-technology/sops/docs/events/worldflight/Terminal Areas/brisbane.md

 ## Flow
 BFL will formulate the sequence in accordance with the [Flow Times](#times) below.
 Ensure that event traffic gets priority over non-event traffic.

+!!! warning "Important"
+    It is likely that during the event, there will be **no opportunity** for non-event traffic to be sequenced for a landing at YBBN.
+Flow should determine whether an approach slot is available and inform the appropriate enroute controller if a diversion to another aerodrome is necessary.

 BFL will construct the sequence via the [Arrivals List Window](../../../../../../controller-skills/sequencing/#arrivals-list).

 Appropriate annotations for the Arrivals List Window can be found [here](../../../../../../client/annotations/#sequencingflow).